 Love and/or Hate?! – SEOs & Developers

-“I hate my developers”, “We deployed the wrong thing(s)”, “Somebody put up a Disallow in my robots.txt”, “The whole site is deindexed”.
-Just some of the quotes that I’ve heard over the years on the relation between developers/engineers.
-Where usually the developers are the ones that receive all the hate.
-It should stop, usually, I try to reflect what I would do in a situation like that.
-Which often means that I think the SEO should have a little bit more reflection and figure out what they could have done to avoid a situation like that.
-In most cases, the answers that I get back is that they’re having a hard time working with their development team and that they don’t have a very good understanding of each other’s work.
+“I hate my developers,” “We deployed the wrong thing(s),” “Somebody put up a Disallow in my robots.txt that wasn’t meant to be there,” “The whole site is deindexed.”
+These are just some of the quotes that I’ve heard over the years on the relation between developers/engineers.
+Where usually, the developers are the ones that receive all the hate.
+It should stop.
+Usually, I try to reflect on what I would do in a situation like that.
+This often means that the SEO should have a little more reflection and figure out what they could have done to avoid a situation like that.
+In most cases, the answers that I get back are that they’re having a hard time working with their development team and don’t have a very good understanding of each other’s work.

 How to work together & Creating a better understanding with developers

 Speak their language, Learn their language, Use their tools/platforms, Ask for their input.
 Embrace their new technologies and ideas.
-Have a ton of fun!
+Then, have a ton of fun!

 - Retrospectives, Lunch & Learn: How often have you joined a retrospective of a development team or have been part of their lunch & learn.
 You don’t always have to know all the details about what they’ve worked on.
 But it for sure helps build up your own knowledge by learning more about their process/terminology and codebase/technology.

 - Pull Requests: Have you ever gone through the code that was about to be merged into your codebase to see specifically what kind of changes your developer made.
 It will help you double check if this is what you meant and gives you a good understanding on where certain parts that matter for SEO live.

 - Specs & Technical Requirements: Do you write your developers requirements, are you involved, have you ever read them to better understand what an integration takes?
 If you’ve always been used to rapid development on platform X doesn’t mean that platform Y is just as fast to have new implementations build for.